 When you buy the toes put them next to each other, and you will notice that at the height of the sole of the foot at the side of the shoe, the toe shape is more cleated.

+The cleated part of the shoe always dresses the inside of the reference foot.
 Therefore in the shoe of the right foot the inside of the neckline will be on the left, and in the shoe of the left foot the inside of the neckline will be on the right.

 Purchasing ballet tips is an exciting time for any young dancer.